-All questions required for Applicants that are currently operating in Covered California.
-Questions 20.4.3.1 - 20.4.3.3 are required for Applicants that are not currently operating in Covered California.
+All questions required for new entrant Applicants that are currently operating in Covered California.
+Questions 20.4.3.1 - 20.4.3.3 are required for new entrant Applicants\ that are not currently operating in Covered California.
+All questions should be answered at the product level, not Issuer level.